-What is the AFSA Code of
+What is the AFSA Code of Practice?

 The Code of Practice is a documented set of industry standards for operators involved in the storage, transport and spreading of fertilisers.
 The Code acknowledges that members have a "duty of care" which requires them to take all reasonable care to prevent or minimise harm to the health and safety of human beings and the broader environment.
 The Code promotes professionalism and a high standard of business ethics with members needing to demonstrate fair and just business standards, as well as excellence in workmanship, to earn a reputation for honesty and quality of service.

 All AFSA Members are expected to comply with the Code.
 People and businesses operating in terms of the Code will stand out from the rest and through consistent application of the Code will develop a competitive edge in the industry sector in which they are working.
 Members who follow the Code can expect the support of the Association when it is needed, such as when unfair allegations are made against a member.

 What is the difference between the Code of Practice and Fertcare?

 The AFSA Code of Practice is the foundation of the Australian Fertilizer Industry's product stewardship program Fertcare.
 The Level A training component of Fertcare - and the national competency standards on which the training is based - are derived from the AFSA Code of Practice.